benjumanji/util-stats-dropwizard/README.md

-Drowpwizard StatsReceiver for use with twitter-util StatsRecievers
+Dropwizard StatsReceiver for use with twitter-util StatsRecievers
 ==================================================================

 There is one major use case this is designed for: finagle.
 To use with finagle simply include the library on the class path, it will be loaded automatically via the `LoadService` class and added to the DefaultReciever.
 You can then use the default reciever safe in the knowledge that all your stats are being collected into a Drowpwizard metrics registry.
 To get them back out again simply grab the registry from the companion object and use as you would any other registry for reporting.
 An example